2019 ACC Emerging Teams Asia Cup

 The 2019 ACC Emerging Teams Asia Cup was the fourth edition of the ACC Emerging Teams Asia Cup held in Bangladesh between 14 and 23 November 2019.
 Eight teams participated in the tournament, including five under-23 age level teams of Test nations and the top three teams from the 2018 Asia Cup Qualifier.
 The tournament was organized by the Asian Cricket Council (ACC).
 Nepal replaced the United Arab Emirates, after they pulled out due to an unknown reason.
-Nepal qualified on virtue of being fourth in the Asia Cup qualifier.
+Nepal qualified by virtue of being fourth in the Asia Cup qualifier.

+The two finalists, Pakistan and Bangladesh, remained undefeated until reaching the final.
 Pakistan won the tournament, beating Bangladesh by 77 runs in the final.

 Teams

 The teams were placed in the following groups: